ARMED FORCES RADIOBIOLOGY RESEARCH INSTITUTE

 The AFRRI mission is to preserve and protect the health and performance of U.S. military personnel through research and training that advances understanding of the effects of ionizing radiation.
 This mission includes education and training to maintain a pool of qualified radiation biologists; and basic and applied research to identify and perform early development of measures to prevent, assess and treat radiation injury.
 AFRRI research thrusts include medical countermeasures, diagnosis of injury (biodosimetry), low dose/low dose rate/late effects, internalized radionuclides, and combined injury.

 In the News

 AFRRI is celebrating its 60th Anniversary in 2021, with a number of events and activities planned throughout the year.

-Naval Support Activity Bethesda
+at the USO on Naval Support Activity Bethesda

 The Medical Radiobiology Advisory Team (MRAT) is a deployable team responsible for providing expert advice to incident commanders and staff during a radiological incident.
 The MRAT is a two-person team, usually consisting of 1 health physicist and 1 physician, specializing in the health effects of radiation, biodosimetry, and treatment of radiation casualties.
 The MRAT can be deployed to augment the DTRA CMAT or operate independently, and is available for reachback support to DoD personnel.